Nazrin: An Atomic Neural Proof Automation Tactic in Lean 4: Related Work

 Aesop \cite{aesop}, which is a proof automation tool, introduced the concept of metavariable coupling, which is discussed further in Section~\ref{sec:Background}.
 Metavariable coupling refers to the mutual interference between goals in a proof, which complicates proof search.

+More generally, a variety of \emph{hammers} have been developed for interactive theorem provers.
+These are generally based on automated reasoning (rather than machine learning) techniques and include Isabelle's Sledgehammer \cite{sledgehammer}, SMTCoq~\cite{smtcoq} and other hammers~\cite{coqhammer} for Rocq, and various hammers~\cite{leansmt,leanauto,leanhammer} and the Grind tactic in Lean.

-Pantograph \cite{pantograph} made the critical observation that the process of proof search is different from the process of proof verification.
+Pantograph \cite{pantograph} affirmed the importance of the critical observation that a proof may presented in a final form that differs significantly from the structure of the proof as it was discovered and built a technical toolkit in Lean to support these two different views of a proof.
 This is the distinction between the \emph{search view} and \emph{presentation view}, which we discuss more below.
 The concept of search view is related to the idea of motivated proofs \cite{motivated-proofs}, where a proof is written in a way which follows the author's trajectory of thinking rather than for easy verification and mathematical beauty.
 We exploit this similarity to reduce the search space of tactic agents.
 We use Pantograph to interact with Lean 4 in this work, leveraging its expressive goal management and representation system.

+MiniLang \cite{minilang} provides a reduced set of tactics for theorem proving in Isabelle for language models.
+This set reduces the size of the action space for a theorem proving agent.
+However, the size of an individual tactic can still be arbitrarily large, as the \texttt{choose} tactic in MiniLang can provide an arbitrarily-sized witness.
+In contrast, our atomic tactics always provide a finite action space.